Richard Hatch (Survivor contestant): Borneo

 Hatch was a corporate trainer and consultant for his own business, Tri-Whale Training, when he first competed on Survivor.
 In Borneo (2000), he came out as gay onscreen, (Note: Hatch has been openly gay since moving to Manhattan in mid-1980s.) notoriously went nude on his birthday, and used resources to catch edible sea creatures underwater.
-Moreover, he formed, led, and defended an alliance with his remaining Tagi tribe members who seemed unable to win individually.
+He formed, led, and defended an alliance with his remaining Tagi tribe members who seemed unable to win individually.
 Strategically, after the two tribes were merged into one, the Tagi alliance voted out every remaining member of the original Pagong tribe.

-As four players remained in the season finale, Hatch, Rudy Boesch, and Sue Hawk plotted to vote Kelly Wiglesworth out, but the plan was no longer feasible when Wiglesworth won an Individual Immunity challenge called "Fallen Comrades", a trivia quiz mini-game about eliminated contestants.
+As four players remained in the season finale, Hatch, Rudy Boesch, and Sue Hawk plotted to vote Kelly Wiglesworth out.
+The plan was no longer feasible when Wiglesworth won an Individual Immunity challenge called "Fallen Comrades", a trivia quiz mini-game about eliminated contestants.
 At a Tribal Council, Hatch and Hawk received two votes each.
-In a tiebreaker, Hatch and Hawk were not permitted to vote; Boesch and Wiglesworth voted Hawk out and kept Hatch for the time being.
+In a tiebreaker, Hatch and Hawk were not permitted to vote.
+Boesch and Wiglesworth voted Hawk out and kept Hatch for the time being.

 As one of three remaining players, Hatch strategically dropped out of the season's final Immunity challenge, leaving Boesch and Wiglesworth to compete against each other.
 Wiglesworth beat Boesch in the challenge, and as the only player eligible to vote, voted Boesch out and kept Hatch, hoping to beat him in the finals.
 Fourth-placed Sue Hawk infamously called Kelly a "rat" and Richard a "snake" in the final Council.
-Hawk further said that, in Mother Nature, snake would eat a rat.
+Hawk further said that, in Mother Nature, a snake would eat a rat.

 Against the runner-up Wiglesworth, Hatch earned the "Sole Survivor" title and won $1 million and a Pontiac Aztek SUV by a 4–3 jury vote of the final Tribal Council.
 Hatch received votes from 3 of his original Tagi tribemates (Rudy, Susan, and Sean) and a vote from Greg.
 The other three jury members, who originated from the Pagong tribe, voted for Kelly.
 Hatch's victory was controversial at the time since Greg's decisive vote seemed to be cast due to the result of a "pick-a-number" question, but Greg has stated that he had always intended to vote for Richard and his question was his way to poke fun at the serious nature of the Final Tribal Council.